-SharePlay is about listening, watching, and sharing together with friends and family.
-For example, during a FaceTime call, you can simply press play in Apple Music and listen to a song together, all synced up right from the start.
+SharePlay is about listening, watching, and sharing with friends and family.
+For example, during a FaceTime call, you can simply press Play in Apple Music and listen to a song together, all synced up right from the start.
 Anyone on the call can play or pause, giving everyone control over the entertainment.

-Shared With You works throughout the iPhone, from Photos, News, and Podcasts to Safari, and lets you share articles, songs, and photos with friends as a Message.
-Photos integrates shared photos from friends who have added you to friends and family on iCloud, and iOS 15 will sort photos with you in them and place them in your Gallery.
+Shared With You works throughout the iPhone, from Photos, News, and Podcasts to Safari, and lets you share articles, songs, and photos with friends as a message.
+Photos integrates shared photos from friends who have added you to friends and family on iCloud, and iOS 15 will sort photos with you in them and place them in your gallery.
 News shared with you in this way is placed at the top of your list, and you get reminders about who sent you the story.

 Apple Music has been integrated into Memories, where iOS 15 will build more exciting, personal collages of photos and videos based on your activities.
 It now builds these short shows with Apple Music tracks personalized from your tastes and appropriate to the setting.
 Images are all timed to the beat.

 To personalize them further, you can edit these using Memory Mixes to change the pacing, songs, and even the look using different filters.
 And iOS 15 continues to analyze the Memory and makes further recommendations on songs to use, all based on your personal tastes.